Probabilistic neural operators for functional uncertainty quantification: Numerical experiments

 \citet{bonev_spherical_2023} have extended the FNO to convolutions on the sphere using spherical harmonic basis functions, leading to the so-called Spherical Fourier Neural Operator (SFNO).
 Following their experiments, we test our method on the shallow water equation on the rotating sphere.
 The shallow water equations (SWE) are a set of hyperbolic partial differential equations, derived from the general Navier-Stokes equations and present a framework for modeling free-surface flow problems.
 In the spherical setting, these are given as

 with the vector of directional velocities $\bm u = (u,v)^\top$.
 Here, $h \in C((0,T]; H_0^1(S^2; \mathbb{R}))$ is the geopotential of the water and $S$ contains flux terms, such as the Coriolis force.
 Similarly to \citet{bonev_spherical_2023}, we simulate 5000 training samples with resolution $128 \times 256$ with PDE parameters that model the Earth and an additional 500 evaluation samples.
 Gaussian random fields are used as initial conditions with a burn-in period of three hours for the numerical solver.
 The model is trained and evaluated by using the corresponding losses in a weighted version, adjusted to the latitude weighting of the sphere.
 Furthermore, \citet{bonev_spherical_2023} propose a fine-tuning step, where the model is trained with an additional autoregressive step, which leads to more stable results for long rollout times, which we additionally include in our experiments.
 For evaluation, we report both training versions with one-hour and ten-hour prediction horizons each.
 The results for the two-step autoregressive training can be found in \autoref{tab:sswe_results_two_steps} and the results for the single-step training in \autoref{tab:sswe_results_one_steps} in \autoref{app:additional_results_sswe}.
-For the 1 hour prediction, the PNO\textsubscript{D} obtains the best metrics across all models, including a calibrated coverage.
-For the ten-hour prediction task, the PNO\textsubscript{R} seems to be better for a few metrics.
-It is notable that the PNO\textsubscript{R} leads to extremely large values for the negative log-likelihood, while still being competitive in other metrics.
+For the one hour prediction, the PNO\textsubscript{D} obtains the best metrics across all models, and especially a good coverage.
+For the ten-hour prediction task, the deterministic model performs best, although the PNO\textsubscript{R} and PNO\textsubscript{D} perform quite similar.
+It is notable that the PNO\textsubscript{R} leads to very large values for the negative log-likelihood, due to the predicted variance collapsing zero, which could indicate an optimization failure.
+However, the method is still competitive in the remaining metrics.
 This might be due to overconfident pointwise predictions, which lead to a small variance and, therefore, to a large NLL.
 This behavior is also visible in the visualization in \autoref{fig:sswe_predictions}.
 The MCD approach does not lead to stable predictions for the ten-hour prediction task, as is reflected in all metrics.
 However, for the single-step training, the performance is much better (compare \autoref{tab:sswe_results_one_steps}), indicating that the method cannot be combined with the autoregressive training approach.